kixxauth/Fireworks-Project-Website/README.md

   `git clone http://github.com/USERNAME/Fireworks-Project-Website.git`

 where USERNAME is your GitHub username.
 Make sure to do this while you are in the directory you wish to clone the repo to.
+GitHub has [great instructions][6] on how to complete the forking operation.

 The second best way to get the source code is to download the latest package from